 Expenses details: Mileage reimbursed at £0.45 per mile on submission of return to local coordinator, reasonable sundry expenses refunded (with prior authorisation).
 Funding available for comradeship events.

-Training details: One day training delivered by local coordinator, followed by regular support and supervision sessions, manual and policies provided, local coordinator available at all times to offer support and answer questions.
+Training details: Excellent support and full training is provided to all volunteers.
+Includes one day training delivered by local coordinator, followed by regular support and supervision sessions, manual and policies provided, local coordinator available at all times to offer support and answer questions.

 Support: Named Contact For Volunteer,